-This is when I made my big, exciting announcement: In January 2019 I’m launching Project WE, a private members club for women to work on their Project Me alongside other like-minded women with a growth mindset who want to live their best lives.
+This is when I made my big, exciting announcement: The launch of Project WE, a private members club for women to work on their Project Me alongside other like-minded women with a growth mindset who want to live their best lives.

 It all takes place online so women can join from anywhere in the world.
 It includes a private community for support, camaraderie, motivational calls to action, and regular challenges to create positive habits which support your dreams and goals.
 I’ll host an online interactive workshop every month and bring in guest experts in all life areas to help you to succeed.
 I have so much to give and creating this membership community means I can do that without having to price and package it up separately.

-As a Founding Member you’ll be able to join for a low monthly fee of only £19 ($25 USD) a month which is incredible value, and yet demonstrates an important investment in yourself and your personal development.
+As a Founding Member you’ll join for a low monthly fee of only £19 ($25 USD) a month which is incredible value, and yet demonstrates an important investment in yourself and your personal development.

 I love helping self-aware women with a growth mindset to shine – and Project WE will facilitate a collective consciousness in which we can learn and grow together.

 There was an enthusiastic response to my Project WE announcement and women lined-up to put their names down to become Founding Members, which I’m over the moon about!
 (Click here to learn more about Project WE.)